 We all love a good bargain.
 Whether it’s scouring the racks at a thrift store or hunting for the best deals online, the feeling of getting something great for a fraction of the price is unbeatable.
 The same goes for web hosting – we want a hosting service that won’t break the bank but still offers significant benefits.
-That’s where shared hosting with dedicated IP comes in.
+That’s where Shared Hosting with dedicated IP comes in.

 A shared hosting plan with a dedicated IP address provides a unique IP address exclusively for your website on a server shared with other websites.

-In this article, we’ll look closer at this unique hosting solution, when you should consider using it, and how to set it up.
+In this article, we’ll look closer at this unique web hosting solution, when you should consider using it, and how to set it up.
 So, let’s get started!

 - While shared hosting may be inexpensive and handy, it comes with drawbacks, like sharing a server’s IP address with other websites